 Managers set the tone for the team.
 They need to be able to tailor their leadership style to fit the needs of all their employees—not just the ones that think and act like them.
 This applies to giving feedback, communicating changes to the team’s strategy, implementing team-building activities, and team development.

-To do this effectively, managers need to understand the differences in how their employees think, work, and act.
+To do this effectively, a team leader needs to understand the differences in how their employees think, work, and act.
 Again, behavioral assessments can provide these insights.

-If you use PI, you can use the Management Strategy Guide (shown below) to generate a custom report on how best to manage an employee.
+If you use PI, you can use the Management Strategy Guide (shown below) to generate a custom report on how best to manage an employee whether they are part of an in-office or remote team.

 5. Understand what’s driving the team to perform.